-SEELS is established with the aim of improving cooperation between the Law Faculties in the region and thus improving their scientific, teaching and administrative capacities.
+SEELS was established with the aim of improving cooperation between the Law Faculties in the region and thus improving their scientific, teaching and administrative capacities.
 It is dedicated to increase international competitiveness and high level of performance in the field of legal education, research and publishing particularly with regard to curricula development, inter-institutional cooperation and integrated study programmes at a regional level, through a planned three-pillar-approach (education, research and publishing).
 In that sense, SEELS supports the strategic development of the Law Faculties and addresses the three identified target groups (student, academic staff and legal professions).

 Through the development and introduction of new joint programmes and activities in the area of education, further professional training, research and publishing in the field of law the SEELS members are able to offer attractive and specialized courses and programmes and thereby facilitate regional mobility of scientists, students, researchers and lawyers.